-If you're reading this, then you're probably wondering, "What is it going to take to hit my revenue goals every month?"
-You might be trying to decide between hiring a few more sales reps or adding more resources to your marketing team.
-It's possible you're also considering buying software that you think could be the difference.
+If you're reading this, then you're probably wondering, "What is it going to take to help our company hit our revenue goals every month?"
+Your VP of Sales might be talking about hiring a few more sales reps.
+You might be considering adding more resources to your marketing team.
+It's possible you're also considering buying software that you think could be the difference or bringing in an agency to add more resources and expertise.